sheikhtajamul38/Adversarial-Collaborative-Filtering---RecSys/README.md

 This project is an implementation of the methodology described in the paper "Adversarial Collaborative Filtering for Free" (arXiv:2308.13541).
 We acknowledge the original authors for their groundbreaking work.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.
----

-This README provides a clear introduction to the purpose of the repository, acknowledging the original research and presenting your implementation with a focus on replicating and testing the described methodology.